What you will learn

 No other online course in Algorithms even comes close to offering you a wealth of programming challenges that you may face at your next job interview.
 To prepare you, we have invested thousands of hours designing challenges as an alternative to multiple choice questions that you usually find in MOOCs.
 We believe in learning through application, especially when it comes to learning algorithms.

 For each algorithm you develop and implement, we have designed multiple tests to check its correctness and running time — you will have to debug your programs without even knowing what these tests are!
 It may sound difficult, but we believe it is the only way to truly understand how the algorithms work and to master the art of programming.

 UCSanDiegoX's Algorithms and Data Structures MicroMasters® Program

-Complete and successfully earn a verified certificate in all 8 courses plus the capstone project course.
+To earn the program certificate, learners must complete and successfully earn a verified certificate in all eight MicroMasters program courses, as well as the capstone project course.

 Learners who successfully earn the Algorithms and Data Structures MicroMasters program certificate are eligible to apply for admission to the School of Individualized Study (SOIS) Master of Science in Professional Studies at Rochester Institute of Technology.

 If a learner applies for admission to the SOIS Master of Science in Professional Studies program at Rochester Institute of Technology, and is accepted, the MicroMasters program certificate will count towards 25% of the coursework required by this program.